 Mr Arnold has had a lifetime involvement in greyhound racing and commenced employment in the industry with NSW NCA.
-He has been employed by the NSW GBOTA as Wentworth Park MC for 25 years and is currently Chair of the Greyhound Racing Industry Consultation Group.
-Mr Arnold is also a columnist for the National Greyhound Form as well as being a member of the Agricultural Committee GRAINSW.

-Mr Arnold is a Sales Executive for the Manildra Group.
+He has been employed by the NSW GBOTA as Wentworth Park MC for 25 years.
+Mr Arnold is currently Chair of the Greyhound Racing Industry Consultation Group and a Director of the Greyhound Social Club, in addition to being a columnist for the National Greyhound Form.
+Mr Arnold is a member of the Agricultural Committee GRAINSW.
+He is currently a Sales Executive for the Manildra Group.
 His family originated from the Glebe district.